tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 ## IV.
 Re-organize the JS and CSS

 - move your JavaScript code to an external folder and file named **src/main.js** - you have done this before - use the `<script>` tag
 - move your CSS to external folder and file named **styles/default-styles.js**  - you have done this before - use the `<link>` tag.
-PS - don't put the `<style>` tags in the external stylesheet - it will break things
+PS & reminder - don't put the `<style>` tags in the external stylesheet - it will break things

 <hr>